JulianBurns85/rayhunter-threat-analyzer/README.md

 ---

-*Built with a Raspberry Pi 5, two TP-Link hotspots, an RTL-SDR, and a lot of late nights.*
+*Built with a Raspberry Pi 5, two TP-Link hotspots, an RTL-SDR, 3 LLM's lot of late nights, and possibly a couple of beers* *"For Steve..." - Hunter the Hunters!*
 *Julian Burns — Cranbourne East, VIC, Australia — 2026*